 8.3.1 Yearly CAEECC Presentation on Key Annual Report Metrics

 The proposal here is to utilize the Annual Report (Q2 – May) to kickstart the year of review.
-At the Q2 meeting, the PAs will present key trends to watch (potentially identifying issues that need attention, which would follow the outlined process above), overall metrics of progress, any program closures, and a selection of specific metrics from D.18-05-041, Attachment A, to be determined by Energy Division and CAEECC.
+At the Q2 meeting, the PAs will present key trends to watch (potentially identifying issues that need attention, which would follow the outlined process below), overall metrics of progress, any program closures, and a selection of specific metrics from D.18-05-041, Attachment A, to be determined by Energy Division and CAEECC.
 The intent is to focus on the most useful data to inform the review of progress and focal points for improvements.

 General Metrics: